Skip to main content

 • Before you upload an image, search to see if it already exists.

-• Do not use the upload options for external channel or storage sources (Facebook, Instagram, Google Drive, Dropbox etc) unless you’ve been approved to do so by the Brand team.
+• Don't use the upload options for external channel or storage sources (Facebook, Instagram, Google Drive, Dropbox etc) unless you’ve been approved to do so by the Brand team.

 • You don’t have to optimise a large image for a small page pattern.
 Contentful will handle it for you.
 So upload an image large enough to be used in the bigger sizes such as hero banners.